 In short, this means that a store may or may not honour the incorrect price depending on their policy.
 Of course, a retailer could have a different procedure altogether.
-For example, if I scan an item in Woolworths for a higher price than the price listed on the shelf, I am entitled to receive the item free (assuming the PLU number is correct).
-Woolworths Supermarkets are a signatory to the Code of Practice for Computerised Checkout Systems in Supermarkets (the Code).
+For example, if I scan an item in Woolworths for a higher price than the price listed on the shelf, I am entitled to receive the item free (assuming the look-up number is correct).
+Woolworths is a signatory to the Code of Practice for Computerised Checkout Systems in Supermarkets (the Code).
 The Code guides their store policy.
 The Code is voluntary and aims to ensure that supermarket scanning systems do not diminish consumer rights.

 Displaying Items with Multiple Prices

 However, if a retailer displays an item with multiple prices, they are legally required to sell the product at the lower of the marked or displayed prices.
 If they do not wish to do this for commercial reasons, they must withdraw the good from sale until they correct the price.

 This rule also holds true if a retailer advertises a product with multiple prices.
 However, a retailer is not obliged to sell a product at the lowest advertised price or withdraw it from sale if in the advertisement:

 - the retailer states that prices will vary by region;